whatwg/streams/Examples.md

                 readable.waitForReadable().then(pump);
             }

-            // All other cases will go through `readable.finished.then(...)` above.
+            // All other cases will go through `readable.closed.then(...)` above.
         }
     });
 }